-Newport, Rhode Island was founded in May 1639 by a small band of men under the leadership of John Clarke and’ William Coddington, from Massachusetts.
+Newport, Rhode Island, was founded in May 1639 by a small band of men under the leadership of John Clarke and William Coddington from Massachusetts.
 Among other early settlers were the Clarkes, Brentons, Coddingtons, and Eastons.
-Cultured, wealthy, with high political and social standing in England and the colonies, these settlers explicitly embraced religious freedom, tolerance, and separation of church and state.
+Cultured, wealthy, and with high political and social standing in England and the colonies, these settlers explicitly embraced religious freedom, tolerance, and separation of church and state.
 Language to that effect appeared in the statutes drawn up in 1640, and John Clarke is credited with drafting similar text for the Rhode Island Colony Charter of 1663.
-This liberal outlook set Newport, like Providence, which was founded on religious freedom in 1636, apart from other New England colonies, both in the people it attracted and the favorable climate for commerce it created.
-The town’s diverse religious identity figured prominently in the development patterns of commercial associations, family relations, government, and physical plan.
+This liberal outlook set Newport, like Providence, founded on religious freedom in 1636, apart from other New England colonies, both in the people it attracted and the favorable climate for commerce it created.
+The town’s diverse religious identity figured prominently in commercial associations, family relations, government, and physical plan development patterns.

 Construction of wharves occurred simultaneously with the building of the first houses, and by 1680 Newport merchants had formed “The Proprietors of the Long Wharf” to promote shipping.
-Early industries supporting the agricultural/maritime economy included grist and saw mills, tanneries, cooperages, ropewalks, breweries, and bakeries.
-The town supported shipwrights and housewrights, blacksmiths, masons, cordwainers, mechanics, shopkeepers, silversmiths, and artisans.
+Early industries supporting the agricultural/maritime economy included grist and sawmills, tanneries, cooperages, ropewalks, breweries, and bakeries.
+The town supported shipwrights, housewrights, blacksmiths, masons, cordwainers, mechanics, shopkeepers, silversmiths, and artisans.

 Early agriculture within the town center quickly gave way to commerce.
 Benedict Arnold’s cylindrical stone mill, built in about 1670 in present-day Touro Park, is a survivor of the agricultural phase of the district’s history.